#lookforward

 FAQ

-• The #LookForward Youth Advocacy Council program supports teens, aged 13-18 years old (8th-12th grades), and is open to all regardless of gender identity.
-You must be between the ages of 13 and 18 at the time of your cohort acceptance.
+• The #LookForward Youth Advocacy Council program supports high school teens, and is open to all regardless of gender identity.
+You must be in high school (9th-12th grades) at the time of your cohort acceptance.

-While optional, parent and caregiver engagement is highly encouraged for this program to support your teens’s success.
+While optional, parent and caregiver engagement is highly encouraged for this program to support your success.

-Applicants will be notified directly through email of their status.
+Applicants will be notified directly through email of their status by mid-February.

 • Teens can apply through our online application.
 Upon acceptance, parental consent forms are required to participate.